Aerial view of a city with a central historic capitol building surrounded by greenery and modern high-rise buildings on a clear day

-Many factors can contribute to car collisions, from inattentive drivers to environmental hazards and excessive speeds.
+Many factors can contribute to car collisions, including inattentive drivers, environmental hazards, and excessive speeds.
 One common cause of wrecks is failure to yield, where one driver goes when they do not have the right of way.

-Failure to yield car accidents in Columbia can cause injuries and damage to your vehicle.
-If you have been in a crash, you should seek legal advice from a seasoned car collision attorney.
-They could walk through what happened and determine if you are able to make a claim for compensation from the other driver.
+Failure to yield in car accidents in Columbia can cause injuries and damage to your vehicle.
+If you have been in a crash, you should seek legal advice from a car accident attorney.
+They could walk through what happened and determine whether you can make a claim for compensation from the other driver.

 What is a Failure to Yield Accident?

 Most places where automobiles can collide are controlled, such as intersections.
 Stoplights often direct vehicles on where to go and how, but other road features may require one car to yield to another.
-On-ramps to highways, traffic circles, and stop signs can involve yielding the space to another motorist with the right of way.
+On-ramps to highways, traffic circles, and stop signs may require yielding to another motorist with the right of way.

 Yielding often works in place of a stoplight when cars are already in motion or when a lane joins another.
 For instance, at stop signs, each driver may expect others to pause and look around, and when someone refuses to yield, it can quickly cause a collision.

 It is common for parties to suffer injuries from a car collision involving a person’s failure to yield in Columbia.
-These accidents can result in drivers and passengers suffering harm to their head, neck, and back or even cause internal injuries.
+These accidents can result in drivers and passengers suffering harm to their heads, necks, and backs or even cause internal injuries.

 Severe collisions, such as at high speeds and between larger vehicles, can elevate the seriousness of harm, causing traumatic brain injuries or spinal cord damage.
 A knowledgeable attorney could help you document your injuries and gather evidence of how the wreck occurred to help you obtain compensation.